sumit1433/voting-script/README.md

 File Name	Purpose

+ voterlist.txt	=>Stores valid voter names ( you can edit this file according to your needs)

+votebank.txt	=>Stores the votes

+vote.sh =>The script file

+new_voterlist_name
-voterlist.txt	Stores valid voter names ( you can edit this file according to your needs) votebank.txt	Stores the votes vote.sh	The script file new_voterlist_name  Use for Append the new voter ( "every time you enter a new name in voterlist.txt the name will Append in this file after you run the script" )
+=> Use for Append the new voter ( "every time you enter a new name in voterlist.txt the name will Append in this file after you run the script" )

 ---